Claims-Made Vs. Occurrence Policies: What Coverage Is Right For You?

 After hiring vetted vendors via the bcs network, seamlessly onboard them or encourage self-onboarding through the vendor mobile app.

-Our seamless certificate of insurance (COI) tracking solutions enable you to easily message tenants, highlight and correct deficiencies with AI-powered alerts, and guide wayward third parties back to compliance.
+Our frictionless certificate of insurance (COI) tracking solutions enable you to easily message tenants, highlight and correct deficiencies with AI-powered alerts, and guide wayward third parties back to compliance.

 With capabilities that handle the full gamut of your vendor management processes, bcs does it all, so you don’t have to.

-bcs is a leading COI management solution offering self-service and full-service COI tracking, streamlined document storage, automated RFP broadcasting, and so much more.
+bcs is a leading, automated COI tracking solution offering self-service and full-service COI options, streamlined document storage, automated RFP broadcasting, and so much more.
 To learn more, schedule a demo or contact our team today.

 Subscribe Now